aalvarezwindey/electronic_instrument_adapter_sdk/API_DOC.md

     Args:
         instrument_id (int): instrument ID
-        attribute (Any): the VISA attribute to get
+        attribute (int): the VISA attribute to get

     Returns:
         Any: state of the attribute